theNewDynamic/oregonsadventurecoast.com/content/blog/2016-01-19-romancing-the-coast-on-valentines-day.md

 ### 9) Chocolates from Cranberry Sweets.

 Surprise your sweetheart with a sweet treat from <a href="http://cranberrysweets.com" target="_blank">Cranberry Sweets</a>, a candy manufacturer/retailer with stores in Bandon and Coos Bay.
-It&#8217;s a favorite among locals and visitors.
+It’s a favorite among locals and visitors.
 We like them so much here at the visitor center, we set out a tray of samples that refills daily (or more often).

 ### 10) Explore the South Slough National Estuarine Research Reserve (South Slough NERR).